 Can my institutional support confirmation form be provided by the head of my division rather than the department chair?

 Applicants who are part of a department of medicine or pediatrics may have their division chief provide the institutional support confirmation form.
+Division chiefs in the departments of Medicine or Pediatrics may provide this form ONLY if they are authorized to confirm the applicant’s appointment term and guarantee that (s)he will be provided with the required research time protection (75%) if selected to receive the Clinical Scientist Development Award.
 All other applicants must have this form completed by their department chair.

 I have two mentors.
 Can my mentors both submit electronic support forms?